Waterless toilet uses nanotechnology to treat waste, banish smells

 The innovative toilet uses a rotating mechanism to move waste into a holding chamber containing nano elements.
-The mechanism also blocks odors and keeps waste out of sight.
+The mechanism also blocks odours and keeps waste out of sight.

 “The pathogens remain in the waste at the bottom of the holding chamber, so the water is basically pure and clean.”